 Here’s the normal schedule:

 Arrive at Union station at 6:40 pm

 And here’s a link to Amtrak’s Winter Park Express Ski Train web-site: https://www.amtrak.com/winter-park-express.
 Finally, let us know you’ll be traveling by train and we’ll be glad to discuss seamless transport options from the Resort train station to your Access Winter Park lodging selection

-Several related occurrences were responsible for establishment of the Winter Park Ski Train.
-Perhaps the earliest and most important event was construction of the Moffat railroad and water tunnel.
+Several related occurrences were responsible for the establishment of the Winter Park Ski Train.
+Perhaps the earliest and most important event was the construction of the Moffat railroad and water tunnel.

 The tunnel was named for David Moffat, one of Colorado’s great historic figures.
 This engineering marvel was constructed to connect Colorado’s Front Range to the west slope, and to Salt Lake City.
 Its 6.2-mile length under the Continental Divide bypassed 27 miles of difficult railroad (called “The Moffat Road” – Figure 1), some above timberline over Corona Pass, also called Rollins Pass.
 During the summer one can still drive the rough road to the top of Rollins Pass, or snowmobile up there in the winter.
 There are remnants of an old, abandoned train station, workers quarters, and a small hotel/restaurant at the Pass where folks used to stop-over to enjoy the summer-time views.